-Budget session may conclude before first phase of assembly polls: Sources | Politics
+Budget Session may conclude before first phase of assembly polls: Sources | Politics

 Some Rajya Sabha members were sitting in Lok Sabha chambers to adhere to distancing norms.
 Similar was the case with Lok Sabha members.
 Some Lok Sabha members were also seated in the visitors' gallery above the House chamber.

-The move to return to normal timings was taken a day before Covid vaccination drive for members of Parliament begins from Tuesday.
+The move to return to normal timings was taken a day before COVID-19 vaccination drive for members of Parliament begins from Tuesday.

 Members of the Trinamool Congress and the DMK did not attend the meeting.

+TMC MP Sudeep Bandyopadhyay has also written to the Lok Sabha Speaker on the same issue, requesting that Parliament be adjourned due to the polls.
+While O'Brien's letter is dated March 8, Bandyopadhyay had written to the LS Speaker on February 6.

+O'Brien, in his letter, mentioned two precedents when Parliament sessions were adjourned due to polls in states.

 He cited the example of the 222nd session which commenced on February 21, 2011, and was scheduled to conclude on April 21, 2011.
-However, due to upcoming state assembly elections in five states -- Assam, Kerala, Puducherry, Tamil Nadu and West Bengal, the House was adjourned sine die on March 25, 2011, he said.
+However, due to state assembly elections in Assam, Kerala, Puducherry, Tamil Nadu and West Bengal, the House was adjourned sine die on March 25, 2011, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)